A short instruction on how to find, download and install swissHear on an Android mobile phone.

 IMPORTANT: if you have difficulties reading the text on your phone try the Android accessibility options

 The BioAid algorithm has been developed to compensate hearing problems.
 You can open the configuration page by tapping on the "BioAid" text while swissHear is running.
 You can choose between the settings for common hearing disorders.
-Most users will find their correct setting easily.
+Most users will find their correct setting easily by trial and error.
 Check out the visual explanation here.

 Please create a situation where you have different voices in the background.
 Listening to a soap will do fine if you set the volume of your TV to a level that you just begin to have difficulties understanding what is being said.

 The numbers 1 - 4 determine the level of compression applied to the input signal.
 High levels of compression will make speakers standing far away sound nearly as loud as speakers standing next to you:

 - 1: no compression, microphone must be near the speakers mouth (car, party, restaurant, ...)

 - 2: small compression (open spaces, office, ...)